-The primary function of the respiratory system is to exchange oxygen and carbon dioxide.
+The primary function of the respiratory system Overview of the Respiratory System To sustain life, the body must produce sufficient energy.
+Energy is produced by burning molecules in food, which is done by the process of oxidation (whereby food molecules are combined with... read more is to take in oxygen and eliminate carbon dioxide.
 Inhaled oxygen enters the lungs and reaches the alveoli.
 The layers of cells lining the alveoli and the surrounding capillaries are each only one cell thick and are in very close contact with each other.
-This barrier between air and blood averages about 1 micron ( 1 / 10,000 of a centimeter, or 0.000039 inch) in thickness.
+This barrier between air and blood averages about 1 micron (1/10,000 of a centimeter, or 0.000039 inch) in thickness.
 Oxygen passes quickly through this air-blood barrier into the blood in the capillaries.
 Similarly, carbon dioxide passes from the blood into the alveoli and is then exhaled.

-Oxygenated blood travels from the lungs through the pulmonary veins and into the left side of the heart, which pumps the blood to the rest of the body (see Function of the Heart).
+Oxygenated blood travels from the lungs through the pulmonary veins and into the left side of the heart, which pumps the blood to the rest of the body (see Function of the Heart Function of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
+The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more ).
 Oxygen-deficient, carbon dioxide-rich blood returns to the right side of the heart through two large veins, the superior vena cava and the inferior vena cava.
 Then the blood is pumped through the pulmonary artery to the lungs, where it picks up oxygen and releases carbon dioxide.

-To support the exchange of oxygen and carbon dioxide, about 5 to 8 liters (about 1.3 to 2.1 gallons) of air per minute are brought in and out of the lungs, and about three tenths of a liter of oxygen is transferred from the alveoli to the blood each minute, even when the person is at rest.
+To support the absorption of oxygen and release of carbon dioxide, about 5 to 8 liters (about 1.3 to 2.1 gallons) of air per minute are brought in and out of the lungs, and about three tenths of a liter (about three tenths of a quart) of oxygen is transferred from the alveoli to the blood each minute, even when the person is at rest.
 At the same time, a similar volume of carbon dioxide moves from the blood to the alveoli and is exhaled.
 During exercise, it is possible to breathe in and out more than 100 liters (about 26 gallons) of air per minute and extract 3 liters (a little less than 1 gallon) of oxygen from this air per minute.
 The rate at which oxygen is used by the body is one measure of the rate of energy expended by the body.
-Breathing in and out is accomplished by respiratory muscles.
+Breathing in and out is accomplished by respiratory muscles Control of Breathing Breathing is usually automatic, controlled subconsciously by the respiratory center at the base of the brain.
+Breathing continues during sleep and usually even when a person is unconscious.... read more .

 Gas Exchange Between Alveolar Spaces and Capillaries